Trump defies virus rules as ‘peaceful protest’ rallies grow

 “His actions are a mockery of legitimate peaceful protests that have been happening in Minnesota and around the country regarding our stances against police violence and brutality,” said Nekima Levy Armstrong, a civil rights lawyer and former president of the Minneapolis NAACP.

-Trump on Monday again drew hundreds of supporters to an indoor event in Phoenix that his campaign advertised as a “Latinos for Trump roundtable,” limiting scrutiny, but Trump said “it looks like a rally.”
+Trump on Monday again drew hundreds of supporters to an indoor event in Phoenix that his campaign advertised as a “Latinos for Trump roundtable,” limiting scrutiny, but that had the feel of something different.

+“This is supposed to be a roundtable, but it looks like a rally,” he told the crowd.

 Most in the audience did not wear masks, though tables filled with hundreds of unused masks were at the entrance to the event.